SPE research students

-This research explores the social dynamics and structures of a community land trust in the early stages of a housing development project.
+Emma's research explores the social dynamics and structures of a community land trust in the early stages of a housing development project.
 As we see more partnerships emerge between land trusts and housing associations, there is a need to understand the nature of these collaborations and to look critically at normative assumption that community-led housing leads to citizen empowerment.
-This research uses a participatory research approach to capture the stories of members involved in a housing project in Bristol.
+Her research uses a participatory research approach to capture the stories of members involved in a housing project in Bristol.
 It examines the case study members' experiences through the lens of power relations in order to understand the extent to which the project supports active participation in alternative housing delivery.

-The direction of this research involves exploring how clutter, consumerism and utilitarian objects can influence sustainable behaviour as well as looking at understandings into key energy literacy attributes in the context of architectural education and practice in the UK and beyond.
+The direction of Elena's research involves exploring how clutter, consumerism and utilitarian objects can influence sustainable behaviour as well as looking at understandings into key energy literacy attributes in the context of architectural education and practice in the UK and beyond.

 Community-owned renewable energy challenges the incumbent model of centralised fossil fuel both through decentralising infrastructure and through alternative modes of governance and ownership.
 Studies of community energy have tended to focus on its social, governance and participation dimensions, with few examining its impact on people-place relations.

 Celia's PhD will contribute to the understanding of how community energy interacts with the symbolic and affective dimensions of place.
 She will do this by looking at how place values are expressed through community wind energy proposals as they are negotiated through the planning process.
 Celia has a particular interest in the ways that landscape is perceived to be affected by wind energy and how this is interpreted by those involved in or affected by community energy projects.

 Celia is funded by the ESRC South West Doctoral Training Partnership.